JessicaVargas006/iOS-date-planner/README.md

 # iOS Date Planner

-A SwiftUI event planning app designed to help users organize upcoming events, track reminders, and manage scheduling in a clean, intuitive interface.
+A SwiftUI event planning app designed to help users organize upcoming events, manage tasks, and keep track of deadlines in a clean, mobile-friendly interface.

 ## Overview

-This project showcases a structured SwiftUI application focused on calendar-style organization and event management.
-It was built as part of my iOS app development practice to strengthen my skills in SwiftUI layouts, state management, navigation, and user-centered design.
+This project was built as part of my iOS development portfolio to demonstrate practical SwiftUI app structure, state-driven UI updates, and clean productivity-focused design.
+The app allows users to create events, edit existing entries, and organize event-related tasks in a simple and intuitive workflow.

 ## Features

-- Create and manage event entries
+- Create new events
-- View scheduled items in an organized interface
+- Edit existing events
-- Edit event details
+- Add and manage task lists within each event
-- Reusable SwiftUI components
+- Clean event overview grouped by time range
-- Clean and simple user experience
+- Simple, focused SwiftUI interface
-- Structured app architecture for future expansion
+- Structured app flow for productivity and planning

 ## Built With